achaiah/stable_diffusion_docker/README.md

 Note the `-v` argument.
 If you want your images to be preserved after docker shuts down you will want to map a local path to the output produced by `webui`.

+For devs: there are many other flags available that you can add to `runme.sh`.
+For a full list see [this file](https://github.com/AUTOMATIC1111/stable-diffusion-webui/blob/master/modules/shared.py#L16).

 ### Sharing

 Localtunnel is installed to provide public access to anyone you'd like.
 To enable it, start docker with `-e LT=Y`